 COVID-19 Accommodations and Leave

-The university is providing reasonable accommodations, workplace flexibilities and leave options for those who need it during the COVID-19 pandemic as part of the Smart Restart plan: Learn More
+The university is providing reasonable accommodations, workplace flexibility and leave options for those who need it during the COVID-19 pandemic: Learn More

 The Employee Disability Resources (EDR) office serves as the campuswide hub for information on the disability accommodation process for employees and applicants.
 We recognize that all UW–Madison applicants and employees with disabilities have a right to ask for a reasonable accommodation, and we advocate for a process to identify if one can be made.
 If you are experiencing difficulty in the hiring process, while performing duties of your job, or accessing an employment benefit, you can consider requesting an accommodation.